How to Analyze Your Facebook Ad Results

 When click-through rates are low, it’s usually because your ads are not appealing to the audience you’re targeting, and you should adjust your audience or test, test, and test some more.

 Your ads aren’t converting: This will depend on what the campaign objective is.

 For example, if you’re running lead-form ads and they aren’t generating leads, that’s a huge issue.
 Check that your ads are using best practices and test your top-converting offers.

-On the other hand, if an awareness campaign is successfully driving traffic to your website, but these visitors are not converting well, check that the landing page you’re driving people to aligns with what the ads promise.
+If an awareness campaign is successfully driving traffic to your website but these visitors are not converting well, check that the landing page you’re driving people to aligns with what the ads promise.